MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ns-acxpin-acx_pin_config.md

 ### -field u

-A union used to specify the configuration of the pin.
+A union used to specify the additional type configuration of the pin.

 ### -field u.MicrophoneConfig